krishnavamshikv/todoist_fullstack/README.md

-# todoist_fullstack
+# Todoist FullStack

-A fullstack webapp , todoist testing my skills.
+This a fullstack webapp , using react , express and mongo DB.